the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 $$\bf{Tm} : \thecat{Syn}_\Sigma \to \psh(\thecat{Ren}_\Sigma)$$,
-which is Cartesian since both the aforementioned embedding and the Yoneda embedding are, but it fails to be Cartesian closed, so we can not appeal to initiality in the sameway.
+which is Cartesian since both the aforementioned embedding and the Yoneda embedding are, but it fails to be Cartesian closed, so we can not appeal to initiality in the same way.
 Moreover, just applying the initiality trick wouldn't bring our `Nf`{.Agda} into the picture, either.
 Even worse, *that's not how we stated the universal property of
 $\thecat{Syn}_\Sigma$!*